DanXi-Dev/DanXi/README_EN.md

 The app is compiled with [Dart](https://dart.dev/) and [Flutter](https://flutter.dev/).

 To build this app, you need to [download Flutter SDK](https://flutter.dev/docs/get-started/install) and install it.

+If you are building for `Windows`, you should also install and configure [`Visual Studio`](https://visualstudio.microsoft.com/downloads/).

 If you are building for `Android`, you should also [install and configure](https://developer.android.com/studio)`Android Command Line Tools`.

 If you are building for `iOS/iPadOS`, you should also install and configure [`Xcode`](https://apps.apple.com/cn/app/xcode/id497799835)
 Run the command `flutter run [ios/android]` to start the app.